millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

     ![](./images/300/Picture300-24.png)

--   Keep the your SQL Deveoper openned and move to the next lab.
+-   Keep your SQL Deveoper openned and move to the next lab - Querying External Data.